Return to Index

 Cover the food.

 - Cover the dish with a lid, paper towel, or plastic wrap.
-Do not let the plastic wrap touch the food; see below.
 This will trap steam.
 This moist heat will destroy bacteria and help even the temperature throughout the food.
+Do not let the plastic wrap touch the food.

 Rotate the food.